SC6051 - Serious and Serial Offenders (2023/24)

 Prior learning requirements

-Law enforcement and clinical investigative techniques are outlined, evaluated and discussed in relation to the detection and apprehension of serious and serial offenders, with a particular focus on the efficacy and deployment of psychological and geographic profiling techniques.
-LO4
+Law enforcement and clinical investigative techniques are outlined, evaluated and discussed in relation to the detection and apprehension of serious and serial offenders.
+(LO4)

 Balance of independent study and scheduled teaching activity

-Students learn through a variety of methods including weekly lecture workshops focused on indicative reading.
+You will learn through a variety of methods including weekly lecture workshops focused on indicative reading.
 Tutorial support will be offered throughout the module by way of tutor availability during office hours, seminar/workshop discussions and via email.
 Lectures deliver core material providing a framework for further reading and independent study.
-Seminars provide an opportunity for students to seek clarification of material covered in the lectures and a forum for them to further their knowledge and understanding of these concepts and processes through discussion of key journal articles and case studies.
+Seminars provide an opportunity for you to seek clarification of material covered in the lectures and a forum for you to further your knowledge and understanding of these concepts and processes through discussion of key journal articles and case studies.
 Blackboard will be used to provide information and teaching/learning materials to support the learning process.

 The module requires approximately 7 hours per week of independent reading, research and writing.